mayankkk04/Automated-Receipt-Tracker/README.md

 This project provides an automated solution for processing receipts using Amazon Web Services (AWS).
 Traditional manual receipt handling is often time-consuming, prone to errors, and does not scale effectively.

 This system addresses these challenges by automatically extracting structured data from receipts.
 The data is then stored efficiently in a centralized location, streamlining record-keeping and simplifying auditing processes.

-Excellent, this clearly outlines the components.
-Let’s refine this to better explain how the components interact.

 Here are two improved versions.

 Architecture